larastudio/stedding/README.md

 * [geerlingguy.git](https://github.com/geerlingguy/ansible-role-git)
 * [geerlingguy.composer](https://github.com/geerlingguy/ansible-role-composer)
 * [Ansible Deployer](https://github.com/jverdeyen/ansible-deployer-in) - not in use as of yet
-* [Ansible Users](https://github.com/singleplatform-eng/ansible-users) - not in use as of yet

 ## Stedding Variables
 Do not forget to adjust the vars in